 dimethenamid (Outlook): PHI 70d, REI 12h, Group 15.
 Dry beans only (including small whites, navy, black turtle soup, pink, pinto, great northern, red Mexican, red kidney, cranberry, and lentils).
 May be applied preplant surface, preplant incorporated, preemergence, or early postemergence (1st to 3rd trifoliate).
 As a single application, apply 12 to 18 oz/A on coarse-textured soil and 14 to 21 oz/A on finer textured soils.
 A split application may be used (10 to 14 oz/A per application, not to exceed 21 oz/A total).
 Allow 14 days between applications.
 Will not control emerged weeds.
 Check with seed supplier for potential varietal susceptibility to injury.

 ethalfluralin (Sonalan HFP): REI 24h, Group 3.
-Dry beans only.
-Incorporate 1.5 to 3 pt/A (rate based on soil texture, see label) prior to planting to a depth of 2" to 3".
-Higher rates are registered for control of nightshade and ground cherry (3 to 4.5 pt/A); see label for details.
+Not registered in CT or RI.
+Apply and incorporate before planting 1.5 to 4.5 pt/A (rate based on soil texture and target weeds, see label) prior to planting to a depth of 2" to 3".

 pendimethalin (Prowl H2O): REI 24h, Group 3.
 Apply 2 to 3 pt/A preplant and incorporate into the soil 2" to 3".
 Rate based on soil texture; see label for details.
 Do not apply after seeding.